ShaohonChen/resnet50-demo-on-local/README.md

 ## Author Information

-This project is developed by 陈少宏 (shaohon chen).
+This project is developed by shaohon chen.

 For any inquiries or feedback, please contact shaohon chen via email: shaohon_chen@115lab.club.